 Homebridge Financial Services has been in business for more than 30 years.
-The lender has an “excellent” rating on Trustpilot (4.8 out of five stars) and a B+ from the Better Business Bureau.
+The lender has an “Excellent” rating on Trustpilot (4.8 out of five stars) and an A- from the Better Business Bureau.

-Homebridge Financial Services offers some useful online tools, including mortgage payment and rent vs. own calculators, but doesn’t allow you to go through most of the lending process online.
-To get started, you can fill out a form on Homebridge’s website detailing the type of loan you want and the home you’re looking to buy or refinance.
+Notably, the lender’s regional branches regularly host educational events, and it offers some useful online tools, including mortgage payment and rent versus own calculators, but doesn’t allow you to go through most of the lending process online.
+To get started, you’ll need to fill out a form on the lender’s website detailing the type of loan you want and the home you’re looking to buy or refinance.
 A loan officer will then reach out to you to follow up — there’s no way to get a preapproval or apply for a loan online.

 Refinancing with Homebridge Financial Services

-Homebridge Financial Services offers refinancing, enabling borrowers to adjust the terms of their loan, lower their monthly payments or take equity out of their home.
-The lender doesn’t publish its refi rates or its fees on its website.
+Homebridge Financial Services offers refinancing to adjust the terms of your loan, lower your monthly payments or take equity out of your home.
+The lender doesn’t publish its refi rates or fees on its website, however.
 To get more information about the cost of refinancing, you’ll need to complete a form and wait for a loan officer’s response.